example42/puppet-tp/usage.md

       config_file_template => 'site/redis/redis.conf',
     }

-To uninstall an application:

-    tp::uninstall { 'redis': }

 ## Managing configurations

-By default, configuration files managed by tp::conf automatically notify the service(s) and require the package(s) installed via tp::install.
-If you use tp::conf without a relevant tp::install define and have dependency cycle problems or references to non existing resources, you can disable these automatic relationships:

-    tp::conf { 'bind':
-      config_file_notify  => false,
-      config_file_require => false,
-    }

-You can also set custom resource references to point to actual resources you declare in your manifests:

-    tp::conf { 'bind':
-      config_file_notify  => Service['bind9'],
-      config_file_require => Package['bind9-server'],
-    }

 It's possible to manage files with different methods, for example directly providing its content: